Skip navigation

 What to Consider Before Going Ductless

 There are a couple of disadvantages of ductless heat pumps that we’d like to mention in fairness.
+When considering ductless heat pump installation, expect to pay between $3,000 and $8,000 for professional installation, as the complexity of the system typically requires expert help.
 During cold winters, the performance of ductless heat pumps can decrease, and both the indoor and outdoor units may require regular maintenance to ensure optimal performance and longevity of the system.

 The Initial Investment Cost